UK breaks

 There’s no need to go abroad for a great trip.
 The UK offers everything from seaside towns and countryside escapes to historic cities — often at a lower cost and with less hassle than flying.
 Whether you’re after a relaxing weekend or a last-minute getaway, cheap UK breaks can be surprisingly good value if you know where to look.

 We’ll guide you through what to watch for, so you can spot the deals that are genuinely worth booking.
+For inspiration on where to go, see our full UK staycations guide, with verified 2026 pricing for the UK’s best-value destinations.

 Latest UK breaks we've found